Guam National Guardsmen respond to Typhoon Sinlaku damages

 |0

-This work, Guam National Guardsmen respond to Typhoon Sinlaku damages [Image 6 of 6], by Natasha Ninete, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guam National Guardsmen respond to Typhoon Sinlaku damages, by SSG Josen Christian Munoz Pascual, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.